Laseduh/simple_shell/README.md

-My readme file on simple shell
+A readme file on simple shell